VisIt

 Notice that the environment variable $VISITSSH controls which executable VisIt invokes to log into the remote machine; this is particularly useful if the remote machine is not accessible via ssh, but uses, e.g., Globus tools such as gsissh.
 Sometimes such passwordless logins also require VisIt to not try and mediate between the user and the shell, which can be obtained with the command-line flag -nopty.

-Datafiles written in the HDF5 file format (as created by various I/O methods in Cactus) cannot be read by one of the built-in VisIt database plugins.
+Starting with VisIt version 2.5 datafiles written in the HDF5 file format (as created by various I/O methods in Cactus) can be read by the built-in VisIt database plugins.
+Older versions of VisIt do not yet include the database plugin.
 For that reason appropriate readers must be provided as external database plugins.
+This is also required if the very newest version of the reader is needed.

 Downloading and Installing